Estimated reading time: 18 minutes

 If you know of a place that should be added below, please message me the information.

-It’s a special time of year for children at Christmas but it’s difficult for parents who are unable to buy toys for their kids.
+It’s a particular time of year for children at Christmas, but it’s difficult for parents who cannot buy toys for their kids.

-With the plight of Covid-19, deaths, job loss, and employees being laid off families are going to struggle for Christmas.
+With the plight of COVID-19, deaths, job loss, and employees being laid off, families will struggle for Christmas.

-Local food banks have put out requests for donations as their food pantry is looking bare.
+Local food banks have put out requests for donations as their food pantry looks bare.

-What’s even worse is having to tell a child that Santa can’t come to visit this year.
+Even worse is telling a child that Santa can’t come to visit this year.

 Searching For Christmas Help Programs In Canada

-I realize that there are probably hundreds of Christmas help programs across Canada but I’ve chosen what stood out.
+There are probably hundreds of Christmas help programs across Canada, but I’ve chosen what stood out.

 These programs that help families celebrate Christmas are valuable and can light up a child’s eyes and fill a belly.

-I sourced the web looking for ways that Canadians can apply for free Christmas gifts and other items.
+I sourced the web for ways Canadians can apply for free Christmas gifts and other items.

-Christmas assistance is a way to bring families together so they get to celebrate the holidays like everyone else.
+Christmas assistance is a way to bring families together to celebrate the holidays like everyone else.

-If you have Christmas donations you’d like to offer refer to your community to see where the needs are.
+If you want to offer Christmas donations, refer to your community to see where the needs are.

 3 Gift Christmas Rule At Our House

-Growing up we for Christmas my sisters and I had the 3 gift rule where we created handwritten Christmas gift lists for Santa.
+Growing up, my sisters and I had the three-gift rule for Christmas, where we created handwritten Christmas gift lists for Santa.

 Looking For Christmas Help In Your Community

-There are many Christmas charities for low-income families however many you must first apply for.
+Many Christmas charities exist for low-income families; however, you must first apply for many.